IMSweeney/Udacity_Mouse_Maze_Project/README.md

 | 14x14 | 23           | 26.3       | **28.0**     |
 | 16x16 | 25           | 29.3       | **32.4**     |

-## Justification
-*The final results are discussed in detail.
-Exploration as to why some techniques worked better than others, or how improvements were made are documented.*

-adfsa

 # Conclusion
 ## Reflection